mochi/mochikit/doc/rst/MochiKit/Visual.rst

     queue       ``'parallel'``
     =========== ========================================

+    *Availability*:
+        Available in MochiKit 1.4+

 :mochidef:`Base()`:

     Base class to all effects.
 Define a basic looping service, use it for creating new effects.

     You can override the methods ``setup``, ``update`` and ``finish```.

+    *Availability*:
+        Available in MochiKit 1.4+

 :mochidef:`Parallel(effects [, options])`:

     Launch effects in parallel.

+    *Availability*:
+        Available in MochiKit 1.4+

 :mochidef:`Opacity(element [, options])`: